 What is Generalized Anxiety Disorder (GAD)?

 Generalized Anxiety Disorder (GAD) is characterized by excessive worry about a range of aspects of daily life.
 Worry typically comes in the form of predicting worst case scenarios or “what if…” type thinking.
-Everyone worries sometimes when they are in stressful situations, however, for people with GAD they feel worried or anxious most of the time.
+Everyone worries sometimes, however, for people with GAD they feel worried or anxious most of the time.
 The particular themes of worry are wide reaching, but often include excessive worry about finances, safety of loved ones, health, peer relationships and work or academic performance.
-People with GAD often describe feeling as though their thoughts or worries are “out of control” and that their “mind is racing”, and it is common for these individuals to also worry about their worrying.
-GAD is associated with sleep difficulties, fatigue, muscle tension as well as a general dislike of uncertainty, need for control as well as perfectionism.
+People with GAD often describe feeling as though their thoughts or worries are “out of control” and their “mind is racing”.
+It is common for these individuals to also worry about their worrying.
+GAD is associated with sleep difficulties, fatigue, muscle tension as well as a general dislike of uncertainty and need for control.